1000tjx/vue3-datatable/README.md

 # DataTable for Vue3
+  DataTable is an easy way to handle your rows in a table with the ability to customize your columns and rows

+# Requirements
 - Bootstrap5 is required
+- Bootstrap icons

 # Features
 - You can toggle sort by clicking on the column head